pink-roaming-dolphin/NLP_Unsupervised_TedTalksFeminisms/proposal.md

 And a possible recommendation system could be:
 - Asking a user their set of interests, can we recommend a TED talk for them to watch?

+**Tools**

+- NLTK or Textblob for text processing
+- Scikit-learn for modeling / other NLP tasks
+- LDA for topic modeling

 **MVP Goal**
 - Do a topic modeling for the dataset.